 How to Use These Devotions About Prioritizing Your Faith

 These 7 daily devotions will help renovate your heart as you learn to prioritize your faith.
-Each day consists of scripture with bible verses about practicing your faith and making it a priority – or that can be applied to the topic, because as we know from 2 Timothy 3:16-17:
+Each day consists of scripture with bible verses about practicing your faith and making it a priority – or that can be applied to the topic, because as we know from 2 Timothy:

 I don’t know about you, but I want to be equipped for every good work!

-There are also stories and examples of real life application, a notes/journaling section for introspection (in the printable version), and a challenge to help you live out these verses and start thriving as a woman who prioritizes faith!
+There are also stories and examples of real life application, a notes/journaling section for introspection (in the Book), and a challenge to help you live out these verses and start living out your Godly role as a homemaker!

-You can complete this short study alone, or maybe with a couple of friends or even a women’s group!
+You could complete this short study alone, or maybe with a couple of friends or even a women’s group!

 7 Devotions that will help you Prioritize Your Faith